BayCEER/bayeos-gateway/README.md

 - Open the administration menu and change the default root password

 ### My First Data Producer
-It's very easy to create simple data producer.
-So let's create one to send the cpu load of our pc to a local gateway:
+Let's send the cpu load of our pc to a local gateway:
 - Install the [python-bayeosgatewayclient](https://github.com/BayCEER/bayeosgatewayclient) module
 - Install the python [psutils](https://pypi.python.org/pypi/psutil) module
 - Run [MyFirstBoard.py](docs/MyFirstBoard.py)
-- Open `http://localhost/gateway` to identify your first board
+- Open `http://localhost/gateway` to identify our new board record

 ![board list](docs/MyFirstBoard.png)
 - Set the board name and the channel names